EAN Check.comEAN Check.com

 This multiple barcode tool can process multiple different barcodes simultaneously.
 The tool will generate all check digits and display the complete codes in the output field – in the same order that you entered the incomplete codes.

 The multiple barcode calculator has been verified to work with up to 1 million lines per call.
 If you need more lines than 1 million you can do so as well, but at your own risk.
-Calculating ~ more than 10 million lines can freeze up your browser for a short time, and you will need to disregard any messages from your browser that it has frozen.
-Typically the browser will ask you if you wish to force it to close, which you can safely ignore.
-Be patient and let the calculator generate the barcode check digits for you.

 Supported Barcode Standards